M-Grzymowicz/Banking-Customer-Churn---Analysis-and-Prediction/README.md

 Significance: This type of predictive model can be highly valuable for financial institutions aiming to retain their customers.
 As highlighted by the Harvard Business Review,

 *“Acquiring a new customer can cost 5 to 25 times more than retaining an existing one.”*

 Customer retention strategies supported by data-driven insights can therefore lead to significant cost savings and improved customer loyalty.

-Goal: To predict customer churn using relevant features and machine learning techniques.
+**Goal**: To predict customer churn using relevant features and machine learning techniques.

 ## Author